-The Faculty of Science comprises fourteen Departments, namely: Academy of Computer Science and Software Engineering; Applied Chemistry; Applied Mathematics; Biochemistry; Botany & Plant Biotechnology; Chemistry; Food Technology; Geography, Environmental Management & Energy Studies; Geology; Mathematics; Physics; Statistics and Zoology.
+The Faculty of Science comprises thirteen Departments, namely: Academy of Computer Science and Software Engineering; Applied Chemistry; Applied Physics and Engineering Mathematics; Biochemistry; Biotechnology and Food Technology; Botany & Plant Biotechnology; Chemistry; Geography, Environmental Management & Energy Studies; Geology; Physics; Pure and Applied Mathematics; Statistics and Zoology.
 Non-academic units housed in the Faculty include SPECTRUM (an Analytical Research Facility), the Faculty's Workshop and the Glass Blowing Unit.

 UJ is always finding ways to be actively involved in the community and society.
 Stay informed on what’s happening at University.
 Read about all the latest news, university news, research news, and student announcements.

 There is always something happening at UJ, and so there is a never-ending selection of events to attend.
 You can find out about upcoming events, public lectures held on the campuses, graduation and sporting events.